Gavin-Persad/introToTheDom/README.md

 - How to select DOM elements using different selectors like getElementById, querySelector, etc. 🎯
 - Traverse the DOM tree using properties like `parentNode`, `childNodes`, `children`, `firstChild`, and`lastChild`.
 - How to modify text, HTML attributes, styles of DOM elements 🖌
 - How to add, remove, and replace DOM elements ➕ ➖
 - How to create new DOM elements and add them to the page 👷‍♂️

 The workshop contains examples and exercises to help you practice DOM manipulation. 💪 By the end of this workshop, you will have the skills to dynamically update web pages using JavaScript like a pro! 😎

 ## Getting Started

-1. We have provided an index.js file but haven't linked it up to the html.
-Please get linking.
+1. We have provided an index.js for each ticket, but haven't linked it up to the html.
+Please get linking, there are 3 files that you will need to link, one for each ticket, if you have not linked multiple JS files before you should google how to do this.
+All three files will need to be linked for this to work.

-2. Check your javascript file is linked correctly by adding code to log a message:
+2. Check your javascript files are linked correctly by adding code to log a message:

 ```js
 console.log("Linked!");